openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Current State
 *************

-* Edx-transifex-bot is a potential security issue: The edx-transifex-bot requires admin rights on Transifex in order to function.
+* edx-transifex-bot is a potential security issue: The edx-transifex-bot requires admin rights on Transifex in order to function.
 Admin rights give access to private/sensitive information as well as the ability to permanently delete translation and configuration files.
 At some point, the login to the edx-transifex-bot user was lost, and without